 Iselin’s disease or Iselin’s syndrome refers to the inflammation of the growth plate at the base of the 5th metatarsal.
 Generally children suffering from Iselin’s syndrome will report pain on the outer edge of the foot, at the prominence known as the styloid process.
 Some redness and swelling over the area will usually be present, making it difficult to walk and stand.

-Barefoot activity, jumping sports and narrow fitting footwear can be aggravating factors.
-Individual biomechanical factors need to be assessed and treated, as splaying of the forefoot associated with flat feet, and walking on the outside of the feet with high arched/inverted feet are associated with Iselin’s disease.
+Barefoot activity, jumping sports and narrow fitting footwear can be aggravating factors that cause lateral foot pain, which is a symptom of Iselin’s syndrome.
+Individual biomechanical factors need to be assessed and treated, as splaying of the forefoot associated with flat feet, and walking on the outside of the foot with high arched/inverted feet are associated with Iselin’s disease.

 Early treatment often consists of conservative measures – rest, ice, padding, footwear, orthotics, stretching, massage of peroneals, etc. Delayed intervention can lead to continued stress through the fusion of the secondary ossification centre and even non-union.
-Non-union is usually very painful, and may require surgical excision of the proximal epiphysis or open reduction internal fixation with an orthopaedic screw.
+Non-union is usually very painful and may require surgical excision of the proximal epiphysis or open reduction internal fixation with an orthopaedic screw.

 Plantar fasciitis is commonly the cause of stabbing pains that occur in your heel.
 It involves and inflamed plantar fascia, a tick band of tissue that runs across the bottom of your heel bone to your toes.
 One of the causes for lateral foot pain are conditions that are left untreated, including inflamed tendons.
 It is important to see a podiatrist about these foot pains.

 What causes intermittent pain on the side of the foot?